sscheib/ansible-role-rhel_iso_kickstart/README.md

 A note on `force_recreate_custom_iso`:
 This variable defines whether to delete the custom ISO before recreating it.
 Once the custom ISO file exists, it won't be recreated, even if there are changes.
-That's because creating the ISO makes use of the command module and thus the operation is not idempotent, nor can be checked whether the ISO should be recreated due to changes.
+That's because creating the ISO makes use of the command module and thus the operation is not idempotent, nor can it be checked whether the ISO should be recreated due to changes.

 Depending on the value of `implant_md5`, different menu entries are selected when booting from the ISO:
 * When `implant_md5` is set to `false` the ISO will be booted without checking the MD5 (which would fail)
-* When `implant_md5` is set to `true` the ISO will be booted with `rd.live.check` which will calculate the MD5 checksum of the ISO and compares it against the implanted one
+* When `implant_md5` is set to `true` the ISO will be booted with `rd.live.check` which will calculate the MD5 checksum of the ISO and compare it against the implanted one

 Dependencies
 ------------